What are the capabilities of Scorecards 2.0 and how is it different from Scorecards 1.0?

 Following are some migration scenarios:

-If you want to use new capabilities, like group scoring, exceptions for overrides, and multiple scorecards (coming in Spring release), then our recommendation is to plan to move to Scorecards 2.0.
+If you want to use new capabilities, like group scoring, exceptions for overrides, and multiple scorecards, then our recommendation is to migrate to Scorecards 2.0.

 - If you want to use Scorecards 2.0, but need access to customer's historic data in Scorecards 2.0, then we recommend the following alternatives:

 - Recommended: Configure Scorecards 2.0 and set it up so that the data is being collected in Scorecard 2.0.
 Continue using the old version of scorecards for about 2 to 3 months (the period of time for which we believe the value of historic data is valuable).

 - After 3 months, given that there is enough scorecard history available, you can turn off the old version of scorecards and move to Scorecards 2.0.
 Then you can mark Scorecard 2.0 as primary (For more details, refer Configure Scorecards 2.0).